Recording and Evidencing Person-Centred Practice in ABI Services

 Operational example 2: Decision-making summaries

-A service introduced short summaries explaining how choices were explored and balanced.
+A service introduced short decision-making summaries within records, explaining how choices were explored and what factors influenced the final approach.
+This helped demonstrate that decisions were person-centred, proportionate and clearly reasoned.

 Using records to support review and improvement